-The following example shows how Social Security disability benefits would affect your benefit under Group LTD coverage.
-It assumes that when you became disabled, you: Earned this monthly base salary: Chose this plan coverage option: Were eligible to receive this monthly Group LTD benefit: Were eligible to receive this monthly Social Security disability benefit: Social Security disability benefit of \$700 (\$1,500 minus)
+Social Security Offset Example The following example shows how Social Security disability benefits would affect your benefit under Group LTD coverage.
+It assumes that when you became disabled, you: Earned this monthly base salary: Chose this plan coverage option: Were eligible to receive this monthly Group LTD benefit: Were eligible to receive this monthly Social Security disability benefit: Siven these assumptions, Group LTD coverage would pay a monthly benefit of \$700 (\$1,500 minus \$800).